erickim555/FourVoices/README.md

 ## 1. About

-FourVoices is an automatic music generator for four-part harmonies (Soprano, alto, tenor, bass).
+FourVoices is an **automatic music generator** for **four-part writing** (Soprano, alto, tenor, bass).

+For a description of the capabilities of FourVoices, including instructions on how to use it, please read the [FourVoices Wiki](https://github.com/erickim555/FourVoices/wiki).

-Particularly useful for music theory students, eg for four-part writing homework assignments.
+This software is particularly useful for music theory students, eg for four-part writing homework assignments.

-Features:
+**Features:**
 - Automatic generation of correct four-part harmonizations
 - Specify lines for each singer, eg provide the soprano line, and have the FourVoices fill in the rest of the voices.
 - Chord modifiers: major/minor, seventh chords, diminished.